 Five years ago when OnePlus first came into existence it was a complete unknown.
 For tech fans the world over, the brand's promise of a flagship-like device at a much lower price was too good to ignore.
 It soon got noticed.

-Now as it's approaching its fifth birthday, the brand is growing its presence in key markets, and is slowly turning into a proper smartphone maker.
+Now as it is approaching its fifth birthday, the brand is growing its presence in key markets, and is slowly turning into a proper smartphone maker.
 Never has that been more true than with the launch of the OnePlus 6T.
 In the UK, it's available from all major carriers (it's not an O2 exclusive anymore), but now comes in three different models: the OnePlus 7, OnePlus 7 Pro and the 5G version of the latter.

 That means the now 6+ month old OnePlus 6T is replaced, but that doesn't mean you should dismiss it.
 If you can find one to buy, you might just find a bargain in your hands.
 It's comfortably cheaper than the best flagship phones from the likes of Apple, Samsung, Google and even Huawei - and even in its £649 guise as the McLaren Edition 6T.